KungFur1/OmegaPoint-implementation/app/JWT_auth/README.md

 ## How To Authorize? (for developers who will only use this folder to authorize)

 ### Steps
-* You will need to import two modules first: `authorization.py` and `user_identification.py`
+* Import these modules: `authorization.py` and `user_identification.py`
-* Then in your endpoint function parameters add: `user_identification : UserIdentification = fastapi.Depends(authorization_wrapper)` - behind the scenes `authorization_wrapper` function will extract the JWT from the HTTP header, then verify and decode it into user id and email.
+* In your endpoint function parameters add: `user_identification : UserIdentification = fastapi.Depends(authorization_wrapper)` - behind the scenes `authorization_wrapper` function will extract the JWT from the HTTP header, then verify and decode it into user id and email.
 It will then return the data in the form of `UserIdentification` object and put it in the user_identification variable, which you can use inside your endpoint function.
-* This user identification information is a **source of truth**, that the user with that ID and Email, has logged in and is authorized to use the resources that he should have access to.
+* This user identification information is a source of truth, that the user with that ID and Email, has logged in and is authorized to use the resources that he should have access to.
 * Finally you can use the user id from `UserIdentification`, to get access to all of the user's information.
 * Use `get_complete_user_information(user_id: int) -> CompleteUserInformation`.
 * If the user is not a company user `CompleteUserInformation` will have these fields set to None: company_id, position, access.